Bozhidar1804/ProjectHub/README.md

 - A User can either Upvote or Downvote a Comment.
 - The following actions made to a task are logged: 1.
 Creation of the Task; 2.
 ReAssignment to a different User; 3.
 Completion of the task; 4.
 The adding of a Comment to the Task.
 These logs are displayed in the Admin Dashboard.
 - Milestone Progress is calculated dinamically.
+- The application contains pagination functionality in Admin/Management/UserRoles.

 ## Seeding information: